Minnertsga: History

 The village was first mentioned in the 13th century as Menerdkerke.
 It means "settlement of Meinard (person)".
 The name changed from kerk (church) to -ga (settlement) in the late-14th century.
 Minnertsga is a terp (artificial living hill) village from the 8th century.

-The Dutch Reformed church was built in the 16th century, but has 13th century elements.
-The tower dates from 1505 and received a new roof in 1818.
-The church was damaged by fire in 1947 and restored between 1951 and 1955.
+The Dutch Reformed church, built in the 16th century, features 13th-century elements.
+The tower dates from 1505 and was given a new roof in 1818.
+The church was damaged by fire in 1947 and subsequently restored between 1951 and 1955.
 In 1940, the Galileërkerk in Leeuwarden was demolished, and some of the headstones have been moved to Minnertsga.

-Minnertsga was home to 1,140 people in 1840.
-There used to be a railway station in Minnertsga between 1902 and 1940.
-85% of the residents of Minnertsga are members of the local interest groep.
+In 1840, Minnersga was home to 1,140 people.
+A railway station existed in Minnersga between 1902 and 1940.
+85% of Minnersga's residents are members of the local interest group.